sinnwerkstatt/runrestic/README.md

 ## Changelog

+- v0.5.26
+  - Add output messages from `restic` and pre/post-hook commands to runrestic logs.
+  - New CLI argument `--show-progress INTERVAL` for the restic progress update interval in seconds (default None)
 - v0.5.25
   - Drop support for Python 3.6, add support for Python 3.9 and 3.10, update dependencies
 - v0.5.24